-- Once you notice pain relief, increased mobility, or a decrease in tumor size (yeah, I read this could happen and I'm blown away) – you've found your maintenance dosage
+Once you notice pain relief, increased mobility, or a decrease in tumor size (yeah, I read this could happen and I'm blown away) – you've found your maintenance dosage

-- For our healthy dogs, I stick with the lower dosage of 1/4 – 1/2 teaspoon per meal, because more gives them diarrhea
+> - For our healthy dogs, I stick with the lower dosage of 1/4 – 1/2 teaspoon per meal, because more gives them diarrhea

-Some dogs start getting this cat pee smell.
-Sydney gets it on the top of her head.
-I add a dash of cinnamon to their meals to prevent the smell.
+> Some dogs start getting this cat pee smell.
+In the beginning, Sydney gets it on the top of her head.
+I add a dash of cinnamon to her meals to prevent the smell.
 After a year of being on golden paste, the smell has gone away.

-After adding turmeric paste to Sydney's diet, in combination with Canine System Saver, Sydney had improved mobility and was more active.
+> After adding turmeric paste to Sydney's diet, in combination with Canine System Saver, Sydney had improved mobility and was more active.

-Simple Ways to Add Turmeric to Your Dog's Diet
+> Simple Ways to Add Turmeric to Your Dog's Diet

-I add turmeric to the bone broth I make for my dogs.
+> I add turmeric to the bone broth I make for my dogs.
 10 minutes before the bone broth is finished, I add 2 or 3 tablespoons of turmeric to the broth and then let cool.
 I use the bone broth in my veggie mixture, which also includes a joint supplement and digestive supplement; 2 tablespoons of my veggie mix are added to our dogs daily meals.

-You can also buy a joint supplement for dogs that contains turmeric.
+> You can also buy a joint supplement for dogs that contains turmeric.
 One that I've tried is by Nupro.
 I was introduced to Nupro Lyfe Spyce Healthy Immune Response at SuperZoo.
 With all the positive I've heard about turmeric and mushrooms, I believe Lyfe Spyce is a great option for dog owners who can't figure out if they should give their dogs turmeric powder or if they should make a turmeric paste.
 Personally, I've had more success with golden paste than with Nupro Lyfe Spyce, however, every dog is different and this is an option, I think, for dogs that have trouble with golden paste.